guadag12/ce888-assigment/README.md

-# Stress Prediction Among Nurses Using Vital Signs: Insights and Challenges from a Random Forest Model 👩‍⚕️
+# Stress Prediction Among Nurses: Insights and Challenges from a Random Forest Model 👩‍⚕️

 Code and report of assignment no.2 of module CE888 of Data Science & Decision Making.
 In it you can find: